dhaya56/real-time-football-video-analytics/README.md

 ```

 ### 4️⃣ Download Model Weights
 This repository does not include trained YOLO model weights to keep the codebase lightweight.

 Download YOLOv8 weights (e.g., yolov8x.pt or yolov8l.pt) from the official Ultralytics repository.

 Place the .pt file in the root directory.

 ## Usage
-Prepare Input Video: Place your football match video (e.g., match.mp4) in an input_videos/ folder.
+- Prepare Input Video: Place your football match video (e.g., match.mp4) in an input_videos/ folder.

 Run the Pipeline:
 ```bash
 python main.py --input input_videos/match.mp4 --output output_videos/annotated_match.mp4
 ```
-Note: If you run main.py without arguments, ensure the file paths inside the script match your local directory structure.
+**Note**: If you run main.py without arguments, ensure the file paths inside the script match your local directory structure.

 ## Notes on Excluded Files
 To maintain clarity and repository size constraints, the following are excluded from the repo:

-    Trained Model Weights (.pt)
+- Trained Model Weights (.pt)

-    Input/Output Videos
+- Input/Output Videos

-    Training Artifacts & Logs
+- Training Artifacts & Logs